Assyrian-Remote-OpenSource-Society/Assyrian-Wordlists/README.md

 Text files will be used for data entry until a platform has been developed for easier entry of data.

-In order to make the text files more programmatically consumable for conversion to other formats (such as JSON, XML, CSV), the following schema is going to be implemented in the text files.
+In order to make the text files more programmatically consumable for conversion to other formats (such as JSON, XML, CSV), an ordered schema is required.
+Order is sufficient, programmatically.
+However, to make it more easily parsable by the human eye, symbols will be used after the first 5 lines.

+The following schema is to be implemented in the text files.

 **Schema**

-English Word
+English Word <BR>
-Eastern Phonetic
+Eastern Phonetic <BR>
-Eastern Assyriac
+Eastern Assyriac <BR>
-Western Phonetic
+Western Phonetic <BR>
-Western Assyriac
+Western Assyriac <BR>
-\# Akkadian
+\# Akkadian <BR>
-^ Aramaic
+^ Aramaic <BR>
+?
+English Definition <BR>
-: Example 1 in English
+: Example 1 in English <BR>
-: Example 1 in Eastern Phonetic
+: Example 1 in Eastern Phonetic <BR>
-: Example 1 in Eastern Assyriac
+: Example 1 in Eastern Assyriac <BR>
-: Example 1 in Western Phonetic
+: Example 1 in Western Phonetic <BR>
-: Example 1 in Western Assyriac
+: Example 1 in Western Assyriac <BR>
-: Example 2 in English
+: Example 2 in English <BR>
-: ...
+: ... <BR>

 **Indicators**